scala/docs.scala-lang/overviews/quasiquotes/expression-details.md

     type arguments: List(Int), value arguments: List(1, 2)
     type arguments: List(), value arguments: List(scala.Symbol("a"), scala.Symbol("b"))

-As you can see we were able to match both calls even though one has no explicit type applications an danother does have one.
+As you can see we were able to match both calls even though one has no explicit type applications and another does have one.
 This happens because type application matcher extract empty list of type arguments if the tree is not an actual type application making it possible to uniformly handle situations with and without explicit type applications.

 It's recommended to always include type applications when you match on function with type arguments as they will be inserted by the compiler during typechecking even if the user didn't write them explicitly: